 Gambling and dice-playing in public, normally forbidden, were permitted for all during Saturnalia.
 Children usually used nuts as gambling tokens.

 …during my week the serious is barred; no business allowed.
 Drinking and being drunk, noise and games and dice, appointing of kings and feasting of slaves, singing naked, clapping of tremulous hands, an occasional ducking of corked faces in icy water,–such are the functions over which I preside.
 Lucian, Vol. IV: Saturnalia

-On the first day of Saturnalia, a Princeps Saturnalia was appointed among the whole household by throwing the dice.
+On the first day of Saturnalia, a Saturnalicius princeps was appointed among the whole household by throwing the dice.
 The King of Saturnalia presided over and could command people to do things like to prepare a banquet or sing a song.
 According to Tacitus (Annals 13.15), the young Nero played that role and mockingly commanded his younger step-brother Britannicus to sing.

-The last day of Saturnalia (23rd December) was a day of gift-giving when candles as well as small clay or wax figurines (sigillariae) were exchanged as gifts.
+The last day of Saturnalia (23rd December) was a day of gift-giving when wax candles as well as small clay figurines (sigillaria) were exchanged as gifts.
 Other presents could be given too.
 In his many poems about Saturnalia, Martial names both expensive and cheap gifts, including writing tablets, dice, knucklebones, moneyboxes, combs, toothpicks, a hat, a lyre, a hunting knife, oil lamps, perfumes, pipes, a pig, a parrot, a Priapus made of pastry, wine cups and spoons.